-To set up an eligible summer quarter position, the department must verify that the appointee is enrolled in at least two credits* in at least one session, and that the position is 50% or greater FTE, and paid on two pay days of Session A only, or two pay days of Session B, or 2 pay days for Sessions A and B combined, and you must hold an eligible title (as shown below).
+To set up an eligible summer quarter position, the department must verify that the appointee is enrolled in at least two credits* in at least one session, and that the position is 50% or greater FTE, and paid on two consecutive pay periods, and you must hold an eligible title (as shown below).

 *The credit requirement is managed by the school or department.
 Enrollment in an eligible job class and earning type will trigger benefits-eligibility.
 Departmental advisors should follow up with the student about academic progress and the impact on the overall appointment or direct students to submit a Petition for Reduced Enrollment.
 If Reduced Enrollment is approved by the Graduate School, earning type GSO will be entered by the Graduate School.
 The report will also be provided to the Graduate School.
 Students not meeting credit requirements in a quarter will be reviewed by the UW Benefits Office prior to enrollment in future quarters.